 A scenic drive across the distinctively curved Coronado Bay Bridge brings us to the iconic Hotel del Coronado, with its whimsical turrets, covered verandas and asymmetrical design.
 My imagination flips back in time to 1888, when the first official guests were received.
 In the magnificent Crown Room, we spend the better part of the day at the Champagne Sunday Brunch, sampling from hundreds, yes, hundreds of selections from Coastal Cuisine, Farm to Table, Café American, Mexican, Italian and, of course, the incomparable dessert tables.
 If they don’t have it, it doesn’t exist!
 Outside in the brilliant sunshine, we consider lacing up a pair of rental skates for a spin around the ice skating rink, set up for the holidays, on the hotel’s Windsor Lawn.
 Instead, we choose a delicious massage at the Spa and a snooze on a pool lounge, just a few of the unique pleasures in store for guests at the “Del.”

 Come evening, we’re ready for the nightlife in the Gaslamp Quarter.
 Entering Searsucker for a late dinner is like walking into the eye of the storm.
 The young and beautiful are sardined in the front lounge as if it’s their natural habitat, rocking the drinks, the ambience and the music.
-In the rear, there are people like us who are interested in Chef Brian Malarkey’s wild and crazy menu.
-He’s proud of his farm bird lollipops with snake oil and bleu fondue; local harpooned swordfish with drunken cherries and smoky almonds, and his unique “tongue & cheek yes” with agave, fresco and cactus.
-Proving once again that a chef must really know the rules before he can successfully bend them.
+In the rear, there are people like us who are interested in the wild and crazy menu including warm bird lollipops with snake oil and bleu fondue; local harpooned swordfish with drunken cherries and smoky almonds; and unique “tongue & cheek yes” with agave, fresco and cactus.
+It proves once again that a chef must really know the rules before he can successfully bend them.

 Sea air gives us an appetite for a great dinner, and we’re in for a treat at George’s California Modern.
 On Chef Trey Foshee’s award-winning menu, we find unique signature dishes.
 Both sides of the spectrum are covered with seared foie gras partnered with a doughnut.
 Surprisingly effective.
 His braised lamb shank with butternut squash sings and dances on the plate.
 Potato foam is a canvas for earthy Chanterelle stew topped with a gently poached egg.
 Here, food is art.

 Early morning breakfast at the turn-of-the-century cottage, Brockton Villa, is the perfect last memory to take away from this special place.
 A table on the vast, wrap-around veranda overlooking La Jolla Cove or inside, near the abalone shell studded fireplace, is a local custom we enjoy sharing.
-“GF” next to each menu item means gluten-free and, like all dining trends, this will make its way to Toronto eventually.
 We love the steamers—three steam scrambled eggs (no butter or oil)—the poached eggs on crab cakes with spicy coconut tomato sauce, and “Coast Toast,” the signature, soufflé-like French toast.
-It seems I’ve proved myself right: from start to finish, it’s a feast of San Diego culinary experience. – Sara Waxman
+It seems I’ve proved myself right: from start to finish, it’s a feast of San Diego culinary experience.

 • Editor’s Note: I came away from San Diego with a wonderful travel souvenir: the recipe for Coast Toast.
 Want to try it yourself?